Risk management

 Adding risk assessment criteria to whitelists and blacklists is also possible using payment information tabs.
 This capability is supported for all operations: there are no restrictions on payment types or payment methods, or whether the operation has to be flagged as fraudulent by a payment system or not.

-Capability of managing risk assessment criteria can only be accessed with a separate permissions set which, by default, is granted to user accounts with the Risks and Merchant Admin roles.
+The capability of managing risk assessment criteria can only be accessed with a separate permissions set.
+By default, user accounts with the Risks

 Adding criteria using payment information tabs

-In the payment information tabs, you can add criteria to whitelists and blacklists for individual operations initiated within payments without any restrictions.
+In the payment information tabs, you can add criteria to blacklists (and if the user account has the appropriate permissions—to whitelists) for individual operations initiated within payments without any restrictions.
 This is convenient when individual cases of fraud are reviewed, and it allows you to respond quickly.
 To add criteria:

 Use Search (learn more) or filters in the registers in the Payments and Risks sections.